irfiacre/BankAI/README.md

 ```bash
 $ python3 -m venv venv && source venv/bin/activate
 ```
-> !If it does not work just create a virtual environment and activate it
+> If it does not work just create a virtual environment and activate it

 ```bash
 $ pip3 install -r requirements.txt